-After the US visa drama it was a great relief to arrive in San Francisco as planned with no delays or extra costs.
+After my US visa drama it was a great relief to arrive in San Francisco as planned with no delays or extra costs.

 The change in weather was expected but the difference n temperature came as a jolt.
 From a humid 30 degrees in Kuala Lumpur to a chilly 8 degrees in San Francisco.

-Walking through San Francisco town we enjoyed the decorations and festivities around Union Square.
-Going through China Town made us feel like we were back in Asia (link).
-Were surprised when we turned left down a street and had suddenly arrived to the Italian Section.
+Walking through San Francisco city we enjoyed the decorations and festivities around Union Square.
+Going through Chinatown made us feel like we were back in Asia.
+Then as we wandered along we were surprised as we turned left down a street we had suddenly arrived in the Italian section of town.

-Dinner at an Italian restaurant was a really fun experience – our hosts spoiling us once again with a delicious tapas style dinner and plenty of Italian red wine.
+Dinner which followed at the Italian restaurant was a fun, delicious tapas style meal complimented by a flow of Italian red wine.

-The next day we first visited Napa Valley for a most enjoyable wine tasting session seated in a private tasting area.
-Wandered through the attractive and interesting town of Calistoga.
-Had a supper at In and Out Burger and attended a high school basketball game.
+The next day we took a drive to Napa Valley where we indulged in wine tasting in the private tasting room at the Brian Arden estate.
+This was followed by a wander through the captivating town of Calistoga.
+Then supper at an iconic In and Out Burger joint and onto watching an absorbing high school basketball game.